 In verses 1:8-13, Yahweh is speaking.
 He alternates between using first person and speaking about himself in the third person.
-(See: First, Second or Third Person) ULT 8 "It will come about on the day of Yahweh's sacrifice, that I will punish the officials and the sons of the king, and everyone dressed in foreign clothes.
-It will come about This phrase is used to mark the point at which Yahweh's judgment of Judah will begin. everyone dressed in foreign clothes This phrase suggests that the Israelites wore clothes similar to the foreigners to show sympathy to their customs and to the worship of their foreign gods.
-Alternate translation: "everyone who worships foreign gods" (See: Assumed Knowledge and Implicit Information) On that day "On the day of Yahweh" all those who leap over the threshold ULT 9 On that day I will punish all those who leap over the threshold, those who fill the house of their master with violence and deceit.
-This could mean: (1) this is a reference to people who did not step on thresholds as part of their worship of a god called Dagan or (2) people who leapt up onto platforms to worship pagan idols or (3) royal officials who climbed the steps to the throne. fill their master's house with violence and deceit The abstract nouns "violence" and "deceit" can be stated as actions.
+(See: First, Second or Third Person (p.79)) (See: First, Second or Third Person (p.79)) It will come about This phrase is used to mark the point at which Yahweh's judgment of Judah will begin. everyone dressed in foreign clothes This phrase suggests that the Israelites wore clothes similar to the foreigners to show sympathy to their customs and to the worship of their foreign gods.
+Alternate translation: "everyone who worships foreign gods" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) On that day Alternate translation: "On the day of Yahweh" all those who leap over the threshold This could mean: (1) this is a reference to people who did not step on thresholds as part of their worship of a god called Dagan or (2) people who leapt up onto platforms to worship pagan idols or (3) royal officials who climbed the steps to the throne. fill their master's house with violence and deceit The abstract nouns "violence" and "deceit" can be stated as actions.
 Alternate translation: "those who do violent things and tell lies in the temples of their gods" General Information:

 Zephaniah 1:2-18 refers to Yahweh's judgment.
 Zephaniah 1:4-16 describes Yahweh's judgment on the people of Judah.
 In Zephaniah 1:8-13, Yahweh is speaking.
 He alternates between using first person and speaking about himself in the third person.
-(See: First, Second or Third Person) ULT 10 So it will be on that day-this is the declaration of Yahweh- that a cry of distress will come from the Fish Gate, wailing from the Second District, and a great crashing sound from the hills.
-Fish Gate The Fish Gate was one of the gates in the Jerusalem city wall. wailing from the Second District "Mourn loudly from the Second District."
+(See: First, Second or Third Person (p.79)) (See: First, Second or Third Person (p.79)) Fish Gate The Fish Gate was one of the gates in the Jerusalem city wall.

+wailing from the Second District "Mourn loudly from the Second District."
 The Second District was a newer part of Jerusalem. a great crashing sound This refers to the sound of buildings collapsing.
 This can be stated explicitly.
-Alternate translation: "a loud sound of buildings collapsing" (See: Assumed Knowledge and Implicit Information) from the hills This refers to the hills surrounding Jerusalem. for all the merchants will be ruined; all those who weigh out silver will be cut off These two phrases refer to the same people and are used to emphasize that business will be destroyed.
-Alternate translation: "for those who buy and sell goods will be killed" (See: Parallelism) ULT 11 Wail, O inhabitants of the Market District, for all the merchants will be ruined; all those who weigh out silver will be cut off. those who weigh out silver This refers to merchants.
+Alternate translation: "a loud sound of buildings collapsing" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) from the hills This refers to the hills surrounding Jerusalem.

+for all the merchants will be ruined; all those who weigh out silver will be cut off These two phrases refer to the same people and are used to emphasize that business will be destroyed.
+Alternate translation: "for those who buy and sell goods will be killed" (See: Parallelism (p.103)) (See: Parallelism (p.103)) those who weigh out silver This refers to merchants.
 Before coins were used, people weighed out silver or gold as payment for things they bought. cut off Destroying is spoken of as if it were cutting something off from what it was a part of.
 See how you translated this in Zephaniah 1:3.
-Alternate translation: "destroyed" (See: Metaphor) General Information:
+Alternate translation: "destroyed" (See: Metaphor (p.95)) (See: Metaphor (p.95)) General Information: